Dawnabelle/Galactic-Slide/README.md

 * Input: Birth Date: Year/Month/Day
 * Output: Birth Date: "1981", "11", "14"

-The application will determine the user’s life expectancy, by asking for users life expectancy.
-* Input: ["What is the average life expectancy of someone of your demographic?"]
-"85"
-* Output: "85"

 The application will take a person's date of birth and compare it to the current day, determining difference in seconds.
 * Input: Birth Date: "1981", "11", "14"
 * Output: Today you are x seconds old